cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 Increase the value of your investment in Confluence by quickly adapting it to software development lifecycle, enterprise architecture, data governance, risk and regulatory compliance documentation management.
 Taxonomies for Confluence add-on enables:
  * Page classification in Confluence by type, subject and related concepts
- * Use of existing controlled vocabularies and reference data such as capability models, industry classifications, risk and control, or other corporate taxonomies for page classification
+ * Use of existing controlled vocabularies and reference data such as capability models, industry classifications, risk and control, or other corporate taxonomies for page classification and to capture structured data alongside other user content
  * Tables of contents with type, subject and related concepts
  * Improved search by using preferred and alternative concept labels to search for Confluence content
  * Tracking of documentation coverage